nus-cs2113-AY2021S2/tp/docs/team/rizavur.md

 I implemented the UI of NUSMaze together with Choi Wonjae (wjChoi0712).<br>

 **What it does:** <br>
-The UI of NUSMaze provides the users an enjoyable experience as they can easily differentiate between their inputs and the outputs of NUSMaze.
-The UI of NUSMaze is based on the Command Line Interface.
+The UI of NUSMaze is based on the Command Line Interface and provides the users an enjoyable experience.

 **Justification:** <br>
 The UI is needed to show messages to the user so that they can be affirmed that the application is working correctly or if there are any errors, it will be easier for them to identify what went wrong.